LeonFall3/ResumeOptimizer/templates/PM_resume.md

 - Supported project management for a team of over 200, streamlining communication and task oversight through the use of Agile tools like JIRA.
 - Assisted in breaking down product requirements into manageable backlog items, ensuring clear visibility and prioritization of tasks.
 - Actively contributed to diversity and inclusion initiatives, enhancing employee engagement and fostering a collaborative culture.

-### Production Coordinator | Hololabs Studio
-**Febuary 2025 to current**
-- Provided high-level administrative and operational support to studio leadership, managing complex calendars, scheduling meetings, and triaging priorities.
-- Coordinated national and international travel logistics for leadership and team members attending events, conferences, or business trips.
-- Acted as a communication liaison between executives, internal teams, and external partners.
-- Scheduled and facilitated meetings, prepared agendas and materials, and tracked follow-up action items to ensure accountability and progress.
-- Planned and executed studio events handling logistics, scheduling, and promotional content.
-- Took on ad hoc leadership support tasks, responding flexibly to special requests and unique project needs.

 ---